... aka: Deadly Neighbor

 Dohler takes time out to plug his 1979 book Film Magic: The Fantastic Guide to Special Effects Filmmaking, which the wife inquires about as she's planning on making a Super 8 sci-fi movie with a boy scout den.
 Actually Film Magic gets plugged three different times in three different scenes!
 The director also used his own magazine Amazing Cinema to promote the film.
 Fiend is given the cover and a generous eight pages of coverage in the June 1981 issue.
 In the article written by Bill George, it states the budget was "less than $60,000" though pretty much every source online claims the budget was actually "6,000" dollars.

 Don also wrote, produced, edited and did additional photography.
 In addition to both of his kids being featured, wife Pam Dohler also has a small role as one of the victims.
 The associate producers were Stover, Anne Frith (who has a small role and roles in most of Dohler's other projects) and future director Ted A. Bohus (who also has a bit part sitting in a car).
 The cast includes cinematographer Richard Geiwitz and Tom Griffith, who'd later star in Dohler's NIGHTBEAST (1982), along with most of the rest of this film's primary cast.

-This was filmed in Milford and Perry Hall, Delaware over a three month period.
+This was filmed in Milford and Perry Hall, Maryland over a three month period.
 Dohler's own home was used for the killer's home.
 After playing a very limited theatrical release in 1980, it received home video releases in the U.S. (starting with a 1982 VHS from Force Video) and throughout Europe.
 Retromedia were the first to issue a DVD in 2003 and Blu-ray editions followed in 2018 from Massacre Video and CMV Laservision out of Germany.